 For nearby Places to Stay - See Accommodation at Cirencester.

-Cotswolds Wild Life Park is located near Burford and is for adults and children of all ages.
-The Park exhibits over 200 animal species in approximately 200 acres of parkland and beautiful gardens with a fine variety of plants around a setting of a listed Victorian Manor House.
+Cotswold Wildlife Park & Gardens is located near Burford and is for adults and children of all ages.
+The Park exhibits over 260 animal species in approximately 160 acres of parkland and beautiful gardens with a fine variety of plants around a setting of a listed Victorian Manor House.
 Facilities include cafe, picnic areas, adventure playground, narrow-gauge railway, and gift shop.
 Disabled wheelchair access provided for.
 Dog Friendly.

 The Dunkirk Mill Centre offers a wonderful opportunity to see a see a massive working water wheel directly powering a rare piece of historic textile machinery.
 The overshot wheel, twelve feet